Natural Health Products

 - have high blood pressure

-- are a woman with a hormone-sensitive condition (e.g., breast cancer, uterine cancer)
+- have a hormone-sensitive condition (e.g., breast cancer, uterine cancer)

 - are pregnant or breast-feeding